yogesh-aggarwal/common-react-toolkit/README.md

 Well, if you have ever experienced the react ecosystem, perhaps you already encountered at least one of the questions in the thought process of writing your application.

 To get answers, it's suggested to use the `state management` functionality of the library.
-Following the philosophy below, the library is architectured to suit the needs of virtually every scenario out there.
+Following the philosophy below, the library is architecture to suit the needs of virtually every scenario out there.

 > Given the ability to break the application's state into smaller chunks called `stores`, components can access only the required ones to help them achieve max. efficiency & neatness with the use of `react hooks`.